peabody124/snickerdoodle-pynq/README.md

     cd /path/to/PYNQ/sdbuild
     make BOARDDIR=/path/to/snickerdoodle-pynq

+**Make sure you use an absolute path to the the repository.
+The build process breaks with relative paths.**

 Note if you are testing or debugging you can also call
     make boot_files BOARDDIR...
     make sysroot BOARDDIR ...